aws-samples/aws-hpc-tutorials/content/03-Cluster/02-odcr.md

     ![Include ODCR](/images/03-cluster/include_odcr.png)

-2. Next modify the `InstanceType` section:
+2. Next modify the `InstanceType` section to make sure it's specified as `InstanceType` instead of `InstanceType` in a list.

     ```yaml
+    Instances:
+      - InstanceType: p4d.24lxarge
+    # to
+    InstanceType: p4d.24lxarge
     ```

 3. Next, click **Dry Run** to confirm the setup and then click **Create**